Using Debian Linux Packages

 The apt utilities (there are several such as apt-get, apt-cache, etc.) can retreive packages from DVDs or the Internet via http or ftp.
-You can update your entire system via an Internet connection which is why you want to have a modem or other means of accessing the Internet.
+You can update your entire system via an Internet connection which is why it's beneficial for your system to have some means of accessing the Internet.
 This is especially true for Internet server systems as you will want to regularly apply security updates (we'll show you how to do this later in this page).

 WU-FTP is one of the most widely-used FTP server applications.
 Lets say you want to set your system up as an FTP server using WU-FTP.
 How do you find out if it's included in one of the package files, and if so, what the package name is?
 You can use the apt-cache command with the search option like so:

 apt-cache search secure ftp server

-When the listing is complete the shell prompt will reappear.
-The last item in the listed packages is:
+When the listing is complete the shell prompt will reappear and in the list you'll see

 which is probably the program we want.
 (The 'd' at the end of the package names stands for daemon.)
-If we're not sure We can get more information about this package with the command:
+We can get more information about this package with the command:

 apt-cache show vsftpd | more